felixdorner/yuuta/readme.txt

 = How to add a site-logo? =

-You need to install the Jetpack plugin.
-When activated you can assign a site-logo via the customizer.
+Just use the customizer to upload and assign a logo.

 = How to assign background images? =

 To set a post-/page-specific background- or header-image you need to assign a featured image to the designated post(s) or page(s).

+= How to assign a featured image above a post title? =

+A so-called featured image can be assigned via the controls on the right side when editing a page or post in WordPress.

 = Does this theme support Infinite Scroll? =